-- 2.25 Good governance means developing the capacity and capability of members and officers to be effective.
-The following describes how the council achieves this: - 2.26 A full member training and development programme is in place and there is a comprehensive induction programme for all councillors within the first few weeks of their election to office.
+- 2.26 Good governance means developing the capacity and capability of members and officers to be effective.
+The following describes how the council achieves this: - 2.27 A full member training and development programme is in place and there is a comprehensive induction programme for all councillors within the first few weeks of their election to office.
 Training on the Council's Code of Conduct for Councillors is compulsory.
-The council has adopted specific codes of conduct for councillors involved in planning or licensing decision-making and these councillors receive additional training in these areas as a pre-condition of their participation.

-2.27 There is a corporate induction programme, most of which is e-learning based, in place for staff, and one for new managers, supplemented by various internal training courses, a meeting with the Chief Executive and a borough coach tour.
+The council has adopted specific codes of conduct for councillors involved in planning or licensing decision-making and these councillors receive additional training in these areas as a pre-condition of their participation. - 2.28 There is a corporate induction programme, most of which is e-learning based, in place for staff, and one for new managers, supplemented by various internal training courses and a borough coach tour.
 Key information and policies are highlighted to new staff and managers and held on the intranet.